melles1991/usecuewebsite/_posts/en/2021-05-12-a-message-for-paul-kinlan.md

 title: A message for Paul Kinlan
 ---

 Paul Kinlan sent me a [video message](/uploads/paulkinlan.mp4) when I joined WebDev Insights.
-I took the time to answer his question.
-You can find my reply below.
+He is a Google employee working in the Chrome team.
+His question was: How can we make Chrome, web development and the web better?
+When you know me, you also know that I have quite a strong opinion when it comes to 'making the web better'.
+Therefore I took the time to answer his question.
+You can find my answer below.

 Hi Paul,